Psalm 13

 Psalm 13 is the 13th psalm of the Book of Psalms, beginning in English in the King James Version (KJV): "How long, O Lord".
 The Book of Psalms is part of the third section of the Hebrew Bible, and a book of the Christian Old Testament.
-In the Greek Septuagint and the Latin Vulgate, this psalm is Psalm 12 in a slightly different numbering system.
-In Latin, it is known as "Usquequo Domine".
+In the slightly different numbering of the Greek Septuagint and the Latin Vulgate, this psalm is Psalm 12.
+In Latin, it is also known by its incipit as "Usquequo Domine".

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.

 Background and themes

 Theodoret theorized that this psalm was composed by David when his son Absalom conspired against him.
 However, Charles Spurgeon asserts that any attempt to link it to a specific incident is conjecture; rather, the psalm gives voice to feelings that arise in any of the many trials that a person undergoes in life.

 Jewish and Christian commentators note the three-part structure of this psalm, with verses 2–3 in the Hebrew (1-2 in the KJV) relating to David's complaint, verses 4–5 in the Hebrew (3–4 in the KJV) expressing David's prayer, and verse 6 in the Hebrew (5-6 in the KJV) describing David's salvation.
 A. G. Brown asserts that prayer is the turning point between mourning and rejoicing.

 Spurgeon notes that the repetition of the words "How long?" four times in this psalm resemble cries; he creatively refers to this psalm as the "How Long Psalm" or the "Howling Psalm".